15 Famous Churches in Barcelona Spain You Must Visit

 Sant Pau del Camp is a hidden gem in the Raval neighborhood.
 This Romanesque church is one of the oldest in Barcelona, dating back to the 9th century.

-Its simple yet beautiful design is a refreshing change from the more elaborate Gothic cathedrals in Barcelona.
-The cloister and garden provide a peaceful retreat from the city’s hustle and bustle.
+Its simple design isn’t as elaborate as some of the other Gothic cathedrals in Barcelona, but its courtyard and garden provide a peaceful retreat from the city.

 And what’s unique about this church is the Romanesque influences so you’ll get to see beautiful curved archways and a unique dome.